volkandindar/agartha/README.md

 	- 'Add User' for adding user session
 	- You can change HTTP request method between 'GET' and POST.
 	- 'Reset' button clear all contents.
-	- 'Run' button execute the task.
+	- 'Run' button execute the task and the result will show user access matrix.
 	- 'Warnings' indicates possible issues in different colors.
 	- 'SiteMap' button generates URL list automatically and the result totally depends on the user's header you provide.
 Visible URLs will be populated in next textbox and you can still modify it.
 	- 'Crawl Depth' is defination for how many sub-links (max depth) should 'SiteMap' spider go and detec links.